KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 ### ObjFunc

 Inherited from `Generic`.
+Parameters: `~FVal`

 Objective function base class.

-It is used to build the objective function for Metaheuristic Random Algorithms.
+It is used to build the objective function for Meta-heuristic Algorithms.

 #### ObjFunc.\_\_init__()